TakeTwoPillsDetoxInMorning

 And with the stroke of a pen, the candy store was open.

-“Well, are you taking it daily, as prescribed?”
+“Are you taking it daily, as prescribed?”

 “Yea, but I don’t think it’s helping.”